 References

-- The data for this problem has been taken from the Machine Learning Repository Kaggle.
+- We have obtained the data for this problem from the Machine Learning Repository Kaggle.